k4yt3x/video2x/README.md

 - Added `-b, --batch` option which selects applies all default values for questions automatically.
 - **This new version will now require `avalon_framework>=1.6.3`**.
 Please run `pip install -U avalon_framework` to update the existing framework.

-### 2.6.0 (March 9, 2019)

-- Complete redesign of configuration file format.
-The configuration file is now much more flexible and easy to look at.
-- Various modifications done to the rest of the program to adapt to the changes made in the configuration file.
-This eliminated some problems existed in the previous version.

 ## Description